Streamlined procedures for couples with "Simple Divorces" have been

 Together Agreements: Sue works with couples that live

-as a Cohabitation Agreement.
+Contract.
 Such agreements are valuable to define

 Sue is a co-founder of the

 collaborative practitioners in the northern Connecticut region.
 See article

 Sexual Abuse Litigation: Sue has represented victims of sexual abuse for more than 25 years.

 First Steps.
 She recently represented 70 victims in the Saint Francis